 The $25,000 grant is for 12 or 18 months, beginning in the summer or fall.

 Applicants are welcome from academic institutions, professional practice, and other research organizations.
+Preference will be given to research teams that represent partnerships between academic institutions or research organizations and professional practice.

 At least one of the Principal Investigators must be: